Program Approval Procedure

 See the Withdrawal Policy for additional instructions and information.

-WU has guaranteed the payment of certain costs to program sponsors and/or foreign institutions.
-Therefore, if you withdraw from the Program you must notify the Overseas Programs office in writing of your intent to withdraw for your withdrawal to be effective.
-The date that Overseas Programs receives notice of withdrawal shall be the official date of cancellation (the “Withdrawal Date”) for purposes of assessing cancellation fees which you are responsible for paying as applicable per the schedule listed below
+WashU has guaranteed the payment of certain costs to program sponsors and/or foreign institutions.
+Therefore, if you withdraw from the Program, you must notify the Overseas Programs office in writing of your intent to withdraw for your withdrawal to be effective.
+The date that Overseas Programs receives notice of withdrawal shall be the official date of cancellation (the “Withdrawal Date”) for purposes of assessing cancellation fees, which you are responsible for paying as applicable per the schedule listed below

 Withdraw after October 1 | $500 Cancellation Fee